Mithsril/MithMaps/README.md

 2 team types (red and blue team)
 Custom setable respawn points
 An ingame scoreboard
-Built in Kill all mobs script
+Built in kill all mobs script